michael105/slterm/src/slterm.1.rst

 **-x**
-   enable reading of the XResources database for the configuration st-asc must have been compiled with the XRESOURCES flag in config.h.in set to 1
+   enable reading of the XResources database for the configuration slterm must have been compiled with the XRESOURCES flag in config.h.in set to 1

 Keyboard selection mode